Willow Glen, San Jose: Trails

 The two sections of the Los Gatos Creek Trail terminate in Willow Glen.
 The connection requires on-street travel through much of Willow Glen.

 One section of the Guadalupe River Trail terminates near the far north east edge of Willow Glen but otherwise does not run through it.

 The Highway 87 Bikeway runs along the eastern edge of Willow Glen but terminates at Willow Street at its most northern point.

 The Three Creeks Trail runs diagonally through Willow Glen and passes close to downtown.

 Transportation

+VTA bus lines 25, 26, 56, 64A and 64B serve Willow Glen.

+The VTA light rail's Blue Line runs down the middle of Highway 87 along Willow Glen's eastern border.
+The Green Line runs down Southwest Expressway, which makes up the northwest border of Willow Glen.

-Although no railway stations exist within Willow Glen, the area is served by the nearby VTA light rail's Blue Line and Caltrain stations on or near its borders: Fruitdale, Race, Curtner, Tamien, Diridon, and Virginia.
+The following light rail stations are on the border of Willow Glen: Fruitdale, Curtner, Tamien, and Virginia.

+Tamien station is also served by Caltrain.
+San Jose's main passenger rail station, San Jose Diridon, is approximately one mile north of Willow Glen's northern border.